orionrobots/orionrobots.github.io/_posts/2009-03-03-twuring-the-orionrobots-twitter-turing-test.md

 ## C++ resources

 Twitter C++ API's:
-* <a href="http://twitlib.googlecode.com/">twitLib</a> by Bradley Lackey &amp; Maks Zolin.
-Multiplatform C++ library.beta.
 * <a href="http://www.dreamincode.net/forums/showtopic19392.htm">C And C++ - Creating A Chatbot | DreamInCode.net</a>
-* <a href="http://www.aihub.org/modules.php?name=Forums&amp;file=viewforum&amp;f=18">AI Hub Forums-Java, C++, Perl, PHP Chatbots - Artificial Intelligence, Chatbots, Robotics, Technology, Neural Networks</a>
-* <a href="https://redgloo.sse.reading.ac.uk/siu06asc/weblog/1206.html">Andrew Stephen Callaghan :: Blog :: Chat Bot in C++: GRAHHHH!!</a>

 ## Ruby Resources

-* <a href="http://twitter4r.rubyforge.org/">Twitter4R</a> by Susan Potter.&nbsp; Open-source Ruby library for the Twitter REST API.
+* <a href="https://github.com/twitter4r/twitter4r-core">Twitter4R</a> by Susan Potter.&nbsp; Open-source Ruby library for the Twitter REST API.
-* <a href="http://rubyforge.org/projects/twittery">Twittery</a> by Chris Ledet.&nbsp; Lightweight class for Twitter's API.
-* <a href="http://twitter.rubyforge.org/">Twitter</a> by John Nunemaker.&nbsp; Command line twits and an api wrapper using Hpricot.
+* <a href="http://www.rubyinside.com/twitter-gem-twitterize-your-ruby-application-498.html">Twitter</a> by John Nunemaker.&nbsp; Command line twits and an api wrapper using Hpricot.
 * <a href="http://snippets.dzone.com/posts/show/2190">Recursive descent parser for Ruby - RDParser ruby- parser - rdparser</a> - A discussion with some Ruby source for a parser which can be used to make a lexer for a chatbot.

 ## Do Twitter Allow this?